rudyoactiv/rudyoactiv/README.md

 ## About Me

-I'm a final year CS student and boy do I love writing code.
-And when I'm not coding, I'm probably busy tinkering with my 3D Printer 🚀.
+I'm a final year CS student and I love building stuff.
+So, when I'm not coding, I'm probably busy tinkering with my 3D Printer 🚀.
 I build **Full Stack Websites**, work on **Machine Learning**, and I just love finding new problems to solve and projects to build.

 Make sure to check out my work below!